philj0st/oshimai/readme.md

 - victor.js *A JavaScript 2D vector maths library for Node.js and the browser.*
 - Pixi.js *2D webGL renderer with canvas fallback*
 - current: basically adding a vector the the ships movement if ship is located i a certain area.
+- whirlpools: fun thing to implement with vectors

 #### used ES6/ES7 Features
 - Spread Operator in Arrays and Objects